DevExpress-Examples/HtmlEditor-for-DevExtreme---How-to-implement-mail-merge-with-variables/README.md

 The HtmlEditor component supports [variables](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/variables/).
 This example demonstrates how to implement mail merge with variables.

 The application contains HtmlEditor and two TextBoxes.
-Type a value in the TextBoxes to see it merged with HtmlEditor text.
+Type values in the TextBoxes to see them merged with HtmlEditor text.

 ![HtmlEditor - Mail merge](/HtmlEditor%20-%20Mail%20merge.png)